hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Block-Signing/tss-block-signing.md

     void requestLedgerSignature(@Nonnull byte[] messageHash);

     /**
-     * Registers a consumer of pairs where the first element is the message hash and the second element is the
-     * ledger signature on the message hash.
+     * Registers a consumer of the message hash and the ledger signature on the message hash.
      *
-     * @param consumer the consumer of ledger signatures on message hashes.
+     * @param consumer the consumer of ledger signatures and message hashes.
      */
     void registerLedgerSignatureConsumer(@Nonnull final BiConsumer<byte[], PairingSignature> consumer);

+    /**
+     * Unregisters a consumer of the message hash and the ledger signature on the message hash.
+The input object
+     * reference must match by object equality to the registered consumer that is being unregistered.
+     *
+     * @param consumer the consumer of ledger signatures and message hashes to unregister.
+     */
+    void unRegisterLedgerSignatureConsumer(@Nonnull final BiConsumer<byte[], PairingSignature> consumer);
 }
 ```